 With such a a great history, Corfu Town is like an open air museum with hundreds of places to visit!
 But what are the best places to visit in Corfu Town?
 Discover Corfu Town highlights and best places to visit which have attracted so many visitors over the decades.

 …known also as “Fortezza Vecchia”

-The Old Fortress constitutes the most reputable landmark of Corfu Island.
+The Old Fortress constitutes one of the most reputable landmarks of Corfu Island.
 It is an impressive fortification and reminiscent of Corfu’s great history which dates to the Byzantine period.
 This great fortress which decorates elaborately the east, rocky peninsula of Corfu is situated in the city center, just across Liston Promenade and Spianada Square.
 The fortress was kept under construction for 15 centuries, but only three historical phases constituted the milestone of its construction.
 The first one stood out because of the Byzantine domination, during which the eastern hill was fortified, the second one took place in the early Venetian period, during which the fortress was transformed into an island, while the latter followed the late Venetian period, and thus created the current form of the fortress.

 …the most cosmopolitan road all over the island

 Liston is justly considered the most famous street in Corfu and without doubt, it embodies the city’s best features.
 This elegant building complex is located alongside the west side of Spianada Square and the narrow paths of the Old Town.
 Liston is magnificently decorated with vaulted arches and hanging lamps, which are opposite a line of bushy, vast green trees.
 French were the ones who constructed Liston in 1897, in order to achieve a copy of the “Rue de Rivoli” in Paris.